edehr/edehr/about.md

 ## Description

 EdEHR is an open source web application developed to teach medical students how to use an EHR before they enter the workforce.
 It can be accessed only through a learning management system (LMS) and requires a technical person to set it up.
 Once set up, users can access the system either as an instructor or a student.
-Credentials to try out either role are included below.

 ## License